krishnakalyan3/LearningTheano/README.md

-#Neural networks with Theano and Lasagne
+# Neural networks with Theano and Lasagne

-Resources I have used to organise this repo
+Resources used to organise this repo

 - http://www.deeplearning.net/software/theano/
 - http://lasagne.readthedocs.io/en/latest/